 Dante holding a copy of the Divine Comedy at entrance to Hell, Mount Purgatory and the city of Florence, beneath the spheres of Heaven, Domenico di Michelino’s 1465 fresco via Wikipedia

-Mussolini rally before 60,000 militants at a Fascist rally in Naples, October 24 1922 via Wikipedia Commons
+Mussolini rally before 60,000 militants at a Fascist rally, October 24 1922 via Wikipedia Commons

 Littori drawings via DavidRifkind.org

 His article “architecture and revolution on the street of empire” reviews the background of Fascist architecture.